alchemyplatform/nft-minter-tutorial/README.md

 ## 🤔 Note

-Niether the `minter-starter-files` or `nft-tutorial` have their `node_modules` folder.
+Neither the `minter-starter-files` or `nft-tutorial` have their `node_modules` folder.
 Before running `npm start` in your terminal to start the React project, run `npm install` to download all the package dependencies.